 MANU Jurnal Pusat Penataran Ilmu dan Bahasa

-This is the statement of ethics, which was adapted from the principles of the Committee on Publication Ethics (COPE), for MANU Jurnal Pusat Penataran Ilmu dan Bahasa published by Penerbit UMS.
-This statement details the code of conduct for the chief editor, editorial board members, reviewers and authors with regards to the journal.
+This is the statement of ethics, adapted from the principles of the Committee on Publication Ethics (COPE), for MANU Jurnal Pusat Penataran Ilmu dan Bahasa published by Penerbit UMS.
+This statement details the code of conduct for the Chief Editor, Editorial Board members, reviewers and authors with regard to the journal.

 ROLES OF CHIEF EDITOR